Norikura Kōgen – Matsumoto’s Hidden Picturesque Destination

 The flower field, located at an altitude of 2,700 meters, can be explored through the wooden looped promenade.
 The course will only take you 30 minutes.

-Late September to early October is the fall foliage season at Mt.
-Norikura.
-So how about escaping the heat in the city center and chilling down at Norikura and being amazed by the bright autumn leaves scenery?
+Late September to early October is the fall foliage season at Mt Norikura.
+So, how about escaping the heat in the city center and chilling out at Norikura, taking in the amazing scenery of bright autumn leaves?

 Hiking to the Summit of Mt.
 Norioka